COURSE

 MATERIALITY OF BORDERS

-This highly specific border interaction between Switzerland and Germany involves unique and complex dynamics in terms of distinct borders, control points, and the way the border is performed.
-While this set of relationships makes us question what exactly the border means in materiality, it also makes us think about how we understand the border with the ''things'' that make it up, in the context of a train station, both inside and outside.
-Most importantly, it asks what the border actually represents and in what form the border defines a physical and psychological space beyond being a line.
+This highly specific border interaction between Switzerland and Germany involves unique and complex dynamics concerning distinct borders, control points, and the way the border is enacted.
+While these relationships prompt us to question what a border signifies in its materiality, they also compel us to consider how we understand the border through the "things" that constitute it—in the context of a train station, both inside and outside.
+Most importantly, it raises the question of what the border truly represents and how it defines physical and psychological space beyond being a mere line.

-This structure, which operates under the control of German border units in a territory belonging to Switzerland, shows us that this uncertainly defined gray area contains different social forms, power relations, and feelings beyond being just a physical border.
+This structure, operating under the control of German border units within Swiss territory, reveals that this ambiguously defined gray area encompasses varied social forms, power relations, and emotions, far beyond its role as a physical border.

 BÄSSLEERGUT